 Transferwise also offers a card so that might be an option vs opening more accounts.

-With you on this Peter and @CreatureCuddler.
+With you on this@CreatureCuddler.
 We’ve used Wise (formerly Transferwise) for several years now and really like the ease with which we can transfer money (at very low exchange rates as you say) and we’ve now got a debit card.
 We’ve looked at other options but still this comes out tops for us.
 Would highly recommend.

 I would dearly love to use their debit card but Canadians can’t and TW won’t allow me to change my location to the UK now that I’ve been verified